BUSI 59E: EMAIL MARKETING

 Description

 This course offers a deep dive into the world of email marketing, an incredibly effective marketing channel that can deliver great results for companies.
-In this course, students will learn about the role of email marketing in a company's marketing campaign, what stages of the customer journey email marketing is suited for and best practices for email visuals and copy.
-The course will also touch upon more complex email practices, such as automation and how to outline an email drip campaign.
+In this course, students will learn about the role of email marketing in a company's marketing campaign, what stages of the customer journey email marketing is suited for, and best practices for email visuals and copy.
+The course also touches upon more complex email practices, such as automation and how to outline an email drip campaign.

 Course Objectives